opensas/playapp-openshift-quickstart/README.md

     git commit -m "a new deploy"
     git push

-For more information, and a detailed step by step guide, you can check [this article](https://github.com/opensas/play-demo/wiki/Step-12.5---deploy-to-openshift)
+Check [this article](https://github.com/opensas/play-demo/wiki/Step-12.5---deploy-to-openshift) for more information, and a detailed step by step guide.